anandansundar/Natural-Language-Processing/NLP_Project/README.txt

+This project does text classification based on the wikipedia content.

 Please make sure that we have a stable internet connection.

 Put all the files which is extracted in the same directory.